WATCH - Father Who Killed Intrusion Suspect: 'I Had No Other Choice'

 Moton said, “As soon as I shot him, I called 911, and tried to keep him responsive while I (spoke to the dispatcher).”

-Ramirez received what proved to be a fatal shot to chest.
+Ramirez received what proved to be a fatal shot to the chest.
 Moton said he regretted having to shoot, but was thankful he was home to protect his family.

 WSPA reports the “Anderson County Sheriff’s Office investigators said the shooting appears to be self defense,” but an investigation into the incident is still underway.